dojoengine/book/docs/pages/framework/world/events.md

 This will then be captured by [Torii](/toolchain/torii) and indexed for querying.
 This will allow you to then reconstruct the state of your world.

-Similarly, when a model is deleted, the `World` contract will emit an event with the following structure:
+Similarly, when a model is deleted with the `delete!` [macro](/framework/contracts/macros.md#delete), the world contract will emit an event with the following structure:

 ```rust
 #[derive(Drop, starknet::Event)]